-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the election of Delphine François Chiavarini and Jamie Bechtel to the board of directors.
-Each of these individuals has indicated that she will serve if elected.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the election of Mr. Dumont and Dr. Williams to the board of directors.
+Each of these individuals has indicated that he or she will serve if elected.
 We do not anticipate that either of these nominees will be unable or unwilling to stand for election, but if that occurs, all proxies received may be voted by the proxy holders for another person nominated by the board of directors.
 As there are two nominees, proxies may be voted for up to two persons.